Research

 Learn More about The use of terrestrial laser scanning for structural assessment of complex forest environment

 RIT has been a major participant in calibrating Landsat’s thermal archive for over twenty years.
-In this work, a forward modeling process has been developed and refined to make accurate estimates of band-effective radiance for the thermal instruments onboard Landsat 4, 5, 7, & 8.
+In this work, a forward modeling process has been developed and refined to make accurate estimates of band-effective radiance for the thermal instruments onboard Landsat 4, 5, 7, and 8.
 This model ingests temperature measurements obtained from the National Oceanic and Atmospheric Administration (NOAA) buoys as well as local radiosonde data to describe the environmental conditions of the pixel of interest during a Landsat overpass.

 Learn More about Using NOAA buoys to support calibration of Landsat’s thermal archive